Vietnam crab exportersoftshell crab exporterVietnamese mud crab export

 (This story will be updated with results after polls close at 8 p.m. on June 2.)

-Say, a former reality TV star who has spurred comments from President Donald Trump, or the city councilmember who pushed out an incumbent and collected the endorsement of Vermont Sen. Bernie Sanders in the race for her seat in 2020.
+Early results show Bass is trailed in the primary by Spencer Pratt, a former reality TV star who has spurred comments from President Donald Trump, and Nithya Raman, the city councilmember who pushed out an incumbent and collected the endorsement of Vermont Sen. Bernie Sanders in the race for her seat in 2020.

-Polls have shown that following Bass, Spencer Pratt and Nithya Raman have been the leading candidates in this race.
+Polls showed that Bass, Pratt and Raman were the leading candidates in this race.
 Pratt, who lost his home to the Palisades Fire last January, has described himself as Bass’ “worst nightmare” and as the candidate appealing to Los Angelenos’ common sense, framing his lack of government experience as an asset for a city in dire need of fixing.

 Raman’s last-minute entry in the race earlier this year stirred buzz over what it would mean for Bass.
 She’s spoken about frustrations with how the city is being ran and concerns with the “political establishment,” pointing to administrative slog and scrutiny over the mayor’s homelessness program, Inside Safe.

 They’re far from Los Angelenos' only options.
-More than a dozen people in total will be on the ballot, including Adam Miller, the nonprofit executive and entrepreneur, and Rae Huang, the progressive pastor and housing advocate.
+More than a dozen people in total were on the ballot, including Adam Miller, the nonprofit executive and entrepreneur, and Rae Huang, the progressive pastor and housing advocate.

-Then there’s the mayor herself, who was elected to this role in 2022 after defeating businessman Rick Caruso.
+The mayor was elected to this role in 2022 after defeating businessman Rick Caruso.

 Previously having served in the California Legislature and the U.S. House of Representatives, Bass early in her tenure as mayor signed an executive directive on affordable housing and temporary housing.
 She also launched her Inside Safe program, intended to move people off the streets and from encampments into housing.
 But looming over Bass has been scrutiny over her handling of the Palisades Fire last year.